shivammodiin/stisla-react-free-admin-dashboard/README.md

 ## Contributing

-Want to help stisla-react-free-admin-dashboard get better?
+If you Want to help stisla-react-free-admin-dashboard to get better?
 Let's contribute and send pull request

+  **Issue**:
+   => In auth section after navigate to Login or Register Page or any Page where Sidebar is not avalible and going back to HomePage  then Sidebar is not Working .

 ## License